- Religion and Philosophy

 They state that, on average, IQ points between religious and non-religious people vary anywhere between five to eight full points.

-The hosts of Reasonable Doubts cautioned that “How the data breaks down depends a lot on what particular ways you dice it up.”
+Dr. Galen cautioned that “How the data breaks down depends a lot on what particular ways you dice it up.”
 As the podcasters stated, “This is a correlational study.
 All of the data here deals with correlations, so it’s not designed well to tease out causes.
 To get a really solid, scientific answer, we would need to run more experiments.”

-They state that “Intelligence seems to develop much earlier than religiosity.
+He states that “Intelligence seems to develop much earlier than religiosity.
 You can test intelligence of children that are eight years old, and you’re going to find that their IQ scores done at a young age will match pretty well with their IQ scores done at a latter age.

 “While intelligence can be reliably measured at an early age, religiosity cannot.
 If you take a measure of a person’s religiosity early on, it doesn’t prove at all if they are going to be religious as an adult.”

-They cite two studies: one from 1989 that show there are only small correlations between a person’s religious convictions at age 16 and at age 27, and one from 2002 that show that a person’s religious convictions at age 16 have no correlation with their convictions at age 38.
+He cites two studies: one from 1989 that show there are only small correlations between a person’s religious convictions at age 16 and at age 27, and one from 2002 that show that a person’s religious convictions at age 16 have no correlation with their convictions at age 38.

 However, when intelligence was measured at earlier age (presumably with a standard IQ test) it was a predictor of religiosity.

-They did mention that the negative correlation between IQ and religiosity was always much weaker before college.
+He did mention that the negative correlation between IQ and religiosity was always much weaker before college.

-“The idea of Atheism” they said, “is tightly linked to a particular cognitive style.”
+“The idea of Atheism” he said, “is tightly linked to a particular cognitive style.”
 That style being analytical instead of intuitive thinking: thinking slowly versus thinking quickly.
 Intuitive thinking is strongly linked to religion, whereas analytical thinking is positively linked to intelligence and also to atheism.